Page 1: Biography

 Clutha was educated at Mornington School, Otago Boys' High School and Waitaki Boys' High School.
 He was always more interested in the outdoors, however, and as a youth spent as much time as possible on two vessels that frequented the southern waters of New Zealand: the lighthouse steamer Hinemoa and the defence vessel Lady Roberts.
 He wanted to join the navy, but instead went to the Weraroa Experimental Farm near Levin as its first agricultural cadet, and later transferred to the Ruakura Farm of Instruction.
 He took a job on a farm before working for 10 weeks during the 1913 waterfront strike, loading ships in Wellington with other members of the farming community.
 He was then employed on a hill country sheep farm.

 At the outbreak of the First World War he enlisted with enthusiasm and went with the Wellington Mounted Rifles Regiment to Egypt.
-From there he was sent to Gallipoli, and in the ferocious battle for Chunuk Bair, in August 1915, he lost his sight when a shell fell short from a British man-of-war.
+From there he was sent to Gallipoli, and in the ferocious battle for Chunuk Bair, in August 1915, he lost his sight when a shell fired from a British man-of-war fell short.
 Sent to England with other blinded soldiers for rehabilitation, Mackenzie was taken under the wing of Sir Arthur Pearson who, blind himself, had founded St Dunstan's Hostel for Blinded Soldiers and Sailors.
 The overriding philosophy there was one of independence and self-help and Clutha Mackenzie responded with vigour.
 By 1916 he was editing a lively magazine for the troops, Chronicles of the NZEF.
 Presumably he dictated his contributions to a typist and edited submitted articles with the assistance of a reader.

 At St Dunstan's he met Doris Agnes Sawyer, an English volunteer worker.
 On his way back to New Zealand in HMS New Zealand in early 1919, he cabled Doris from Bombay proposing marriage.
 She accepted, and the couple were married in Auckland on 2 October 1919.
 In the meantime Clutha had edited The history of HMS New Zealand for the New Zealand Navy League.